jhhughes256/azithro_pk/documentation.md

   overlay of the in-vitro EC50 and EC90.
     + When saved simulation output exists, those predictions are displayed in addition to the current simulation
-        - coloured solid lines and shaded areas represent the current simulation
+        - Coloured solid lines and shaded areas represent the current simulation
-        - coloured dashed lines and dotted lines represent the saved simulation
+        - Coloured dashed lines and dotted lines represent the saved simulation
     + When a different EC50 or EC90 was used for the saved simulation, a black dashed line with reduced opacity is used to represent the saved EC value
     + When Number of Individuals for Simulation is equal to 1 these predictions